Posterior Inference for Sparse Hierarchical Non-stationary Models: Introduction

 \section{Introduction}

 Gaussian processes are frequently utilised in constructing powerful nonparametric models, which are appealing due to their analytical properties.
 The flexibility and nonparametric nature of these models make them appropriate and useful in a wide range of applications.
-Gaussian process (GP) priors, have been used in geostatistics \citep{matheron} under the name of Kriging.
-They are also common models in other applications; for instance, in atmospheric sciences \citep{berrocal2010}, biology \citep{bat} and inverse problems \citep{kaipio2006statistical}.
+Gaussian process (GP) priors have been used in geostatistics \citep{matheron} under the name of Kriging.
+They are also common in other applications; for instance, in atmospheric sciences \citep{berrocal2010}, biology \citep{bat} and inverse problems \citep{kaipio2006statistical}.

-A large amount of research on Gaussian processes and its applications has focused on models where an assumption of stationarity for the process of interest is made. \cite{heaton2017methods} provides a complete review and comparison of available methods under this assumption.
-Nevertheless, this assumption is rarely realistic in practice and as a consequence, several approaches to introduce non-stationarity have been proposed \citep{sampson,kim2005,anderes2008estimating, gramacy2012bayesian}.
-Although comparative evaluations show that removing the stationary assumption improves predictive accuracy \citep{gramacy2012bayesian, neto2014, fouedjio2016generalized}, fitting such non-stationary models has proven to be challenging.
-This, combined with the well-known computational constrains of GP models, arising from storing covariance matrices, solving linear systems and computing determinants, poses important questions on how to efficiently perform Bayesian inference in non-stationary problems.
+A large amount of research on GPs and their applications has focused on models where an assumption of stationarity for the process of interest is made. \citet{heaton2017methods} provides a complete review and comparison of available methods under this assumption.
+Nevertheless, this assumption is rarely realistic in practice and as a consequence, several approaches to introduce non-stationarity have been proposed \citep[e.g.][]{anderes2008estimating, gramacy2012bayesian,kim2005, montagna2016,sampson}.
+Although comparative evaluations show that removing the stationary assumption improves predictive accuracy \citep{fouedjio2016generalized, gramacy2012bayesian, neto2014}, fitting such non-stationary models has proven to be challenging.
+This, combined with the well-known computational constraints of GP models, arising from storing covariance matrices, solving linear systems and computing determinants, poses important questions on how to efficiently perform Bayesian inference in non-stationary problems.